-Heroin is a highly addictive drug that’s part of the opiate category.
+Heroin is a highly addictive drug that's part of the opiate category.
 Dependence on it can often begin when someone is given a prescription for an opioid painkiller by their physician.
-If you or a loved one are dealing with heroin dependency, it’s important that you recognize heroin overdose symptoms.
+There are many cases where addiction to heroin is formed as early as the first few uses.
+Heroin has claimed the lives of countless Americans.
+If you or a loved one is dealing with heroin dependency, it's important that you recognize heroin overdose symptoms.
 Keep reading to learn more about heroin and its effects.

 Heroin is actually made from a flower called the opium poppy.
+The opium poppy is most commonly found in Asia and Eastern Europe.
 It has different appearances.
-Moreover, it can be a powder that’s either white or brown.
+Moreover, it can be a powder that's either white or brown.
 It can also come in a black tar form.

 There are several slang terms for the drug.
-For example, these include smack, junk, brown sugar and horse, among others.
+For example, these include smack, junk, brown sugar, and horse, among others.
 You can smoke or snort heroin.
 The quickest high comes through injecting it into the veins.
-No matter how it’s used, heroin reaches the brain quickly and it’s easy to become addicted.
+No matter how it's used, heroin reaches the brain quickly and it is easy to become addicted.
+Once you are addicted, quitting can be extremely hard.
+Heroin withdrawal symptoms can be some of the most intense substance withdrawals out there.
+It is best to seek out medical attention to detox in a safe and monitored environment.

 Heroin Overdose Symptoms